Dbranco23/MapEditor/README.md

 - Use arrow keys to move the cursor ➡️ ⬆️ ⬅️ ⬇️
 - Press the space bar to paint cells (the default color is black) ⬛
-- Press 'P' to change the paint color to pink 🟪
 - Press 'B' to change the paint color to blue 🟦
 - Press 'G' to change the paint color to green 🟩
 - Press 'R' to change the paint color to red 🟥